U.S. Federal Policy Tracker

 - The complete closure of the Department and the transfer of its authorities to other departments will require congressional action that would need 60 votes to advance in the US Senate.
 It is unlikely that legislation shuttering the Department of Education could secure the requisite support needed to clear Congress.

-- Other Republicans have introduced various proposals that also seek to close the department.
+- Republicans have introduced various proposals that seek to close the department.
 Importantly, these measures would be subject to the Senate filibuster, ensuring Democrats can prevent it from advancing even if Republicans rally behind it.

 - Teachers unions and civil rights groups have filed separate lawsuits over the order.
 The challengers alleged the order is unlawful as the Administration has limited authorities under the law to modify the department and would irrevocably harm k-12 and postsecondary education across the country.
-In a separate but related case, the coalition of states suing to block mass layoffs (see below) at the agency requested that the court issue a preliminary injunction against the move in late March.

 - On March 11, the Department of Education announced it was beginning mass layoffs that will see 1,300 staff released.
 Cuts from the agency’s 4,130-person staff reportedly involved sizable reductions from the Office of Civil Rights.